PARC

 Our Response

-As pain and addiction are often intertwined, PARC is committed to responding to these challenges through the development of team science working groups, seminars, retreats, and international symposia that cross boundaries and unite clinicians and scientists for common goals.
-Our working groups are currently focused on addressing the treatment of patients with pain and opioid use disorder drawing from PARC members with expertise in five thematic areas: Prevention and Treatment; Education; Disparities; Pediatrics; and Cancer Pain.
+As pain and addiction are often intertwined, PARC is committed to responding to these challenges through the encouragement of team science working groups, seminars, retreats, and symposia that cross boundaries and unite clinicians and scientists for common goals.
+Our working groups are currently focused on addressing the treatment and management of patients with pain and opioid use disorder.
 Please consider joining PARC.

 Leadership

-PARC is led by Director, Dr. Mark Schumacher, MD, PhD, Professor and Chief, Division of Pain Medicine, Department of Anesthesia and Perioperative Care, and Co-Director, Dr. Christine Miaskowski, RN, PhD, FAAN, Professor, Department of Physiological Nursing.
+PARC is led by Director, Dr. Mark Schumacher, MD, PhD, Professor and Vice-Chair of Pain Medicine, Department of Anesthesia and Perioperative Care.

-Core leadership from the Schools of Dentistry and Pharmacy is provided by Dr. Jon Levine, MD, PhD, Professor, Oral & Maxillofacial Surgery, and Dr. Lisa Kroon, PharmD, Professor and Chair of the Department of Clinical Pharmacy.
+Core leadership from the Schools of Dentistry and Pharmacy is provided by Dr. Jon Levine, MD, PhD, Professor, Oral & Maxillofacial Surgery, and Dr. Jonathan Watanabe, PharmD, PhD, Professor and Chair of the Department of Clinical Pharmacy.
+Core Leadership from the School of Medicine is provided by Dr. Dan Ciccarone, MD, MPH, Professor, Family and Community Medicine, and by Dr. Arthur Wood, MD, MPH, Associate Professor, Anesthesia and Perioperative Care.

 Executive Sponsorship is provided by Dr. Michael Gropper, MD, PhD, Professor and Chair of the Department of Anesthesia and Perioperative Care.